David Newman (composer): Life and career

 Newman was born on March 11, 1954, in Los Angeles, California, the son of Mississippi-born Martha Louis (née Montgomery) and Hollywood composer Alfred Newman.
 His paternal grandparents were Russian Jewish immigrants.
 He is the older brother of Thomas Newman, Maria Newman and the cousin of Randy Newman, all of whom are also composers.
 He is also the nephew of composers Lionel Newman and Emil Newman, and first cousin, once removed, of musician Joey Newman.
 An accomplished violinist, and successful concert conductor, Newman was educated at the University of Southern California.
-From late 70s until the early 80s he played violin on most of John Williams' L.A. scoring sessions, and credits him for learning much about film-music composition.
+From the late 1970s until the early 1980s he played violin on most of John Williams' L.A. scoring sessions, and credits him for learning much about film-music composition.

 His first film work was on Tim Burton's short film Frankenweenie in 1984.
 In 1987, he scored Danny DeVito's Throw Momma from the Train.
 This was his first collaboration with DeVito, and he went on to score nearly all of his subsequent films, including The War of the Roses (1989), Other People's Money (1991), Hoffa (1992), Matilda (1996) and Death to Smoochy (2002).
 Newman has also scored the comedies The Flintstones (1994), The Mighty Ducks (1992), The Nutty Professor (1996), Paradise (1991), and Bill & Ted's Excellent Adventure (1989).

 Newman's credits during the early years of his career were mostly scoring B-movies such as The Kindred (1987) and The Runestone (1990) before he gradually transitioned to score mostly comedy films during his prime such as Bowfinger (1999), The Freshman (1990), and The Spy Next Door (2010).
 His score for The Spirit (2008) was a tribute to Mancini's 1950s and 60s neo-noir scores such as Touch of Evil (1958) or Experiment in Terror (1962).